 Students at the SDSU-Imperial Valley Campus can enhance their education and cultural awareness by taking part in several of the many opportunities available to study abroad.
-The campus has active exchange agreements with universities in Argentina, Croatia, Finland, France, Germany, México, Morocco, Paraguay, and Turkey.
-Several other agreements are in process of negotiation with different academic institutions around the world, including England and Spain.
+The campus has active exchange agreements with universities in Argentina, Brazil, Croatia, Ecuador, England, Finland, France, Germany, Iran, México, Morocco, Paraguay, Turkey, and the Ukraine.
+Several other agreements are in process of negotiation with different academic institutions around the world.

-In addition to IVC's international programs, students may participate in any international programs at SDSU, including the California State University International Programs; the SDSU spring semester programs in London, Paris, and Spain; or the International Student Exchange Program (ISEP) Consortia.
-For more information, call (760) 768-5505 or visit the International Programs Office located in Student Affairs.
+In addition to IVC's international programs, students may participate in any international program at SDSU, including the California State University International Programs, or the International Student Exchange Program (ISEP) Consortia.
+For more information, call (760) 768-5505, stop by the International Programs Office located in Student Affairs, or visit the Web page at www.ivcampus.sdsu.edu/mprograms/international_programs/.